-Continuing law generally limits the number of each type of D liquor permit (various beer and intoxicating liquor retail sales) that may be issued to any one person, firm, or corporation in a county based upon the population of that county.
-Likewise, continuing law generally limits the total number of D-1 permits (beer sales for on-premises or off-premises consumption), D-2 permits (wine and mixed beverages sales for on-premises or off-premises consumption), D-3 permits (spirituous liquor sales for on-premises consumption), D-4 permits (beer and intoxicating liquor on-premises consumption--private clubs), and D-5 permits (beer and intoxicating liquor on-premises or off-premises consumption-restaurants and night clubs) that may be issued in each municipal corporation and in the unincorporated area of each township, based upon the population of that municipal corporation or unincorporated area of the township.
+Current law generally limits the number of each type of D liquor permit (various beer and intoxicating liquor retail sales) that may be issued to any one person, firm, or corporation in a county based upon the population of that county.
+Likewise, current law generally limits the total number of D-1 permits (beer sales for on-premises or off-premises consumption), D-2 permits (wine and mixed beverages sales for on-premises or off-premises consumption), D-3 permits (spirituous liquor sales for on-premises consumption), D-4 permits (beer and intoxicating liquor on-premises consumption--private clubs), and D-5 permits (beer and intoxicating liquor on-premises or off-premises consumption-restaurants and night clubs) that may be issued in each municipal corporation and in the unincorporated area of each township, based upon the population of that municipal corporation or unincorporated area of the township.

-But, continuing law also provides that these population quota restrictions as well as any population quota restrictions contained in any rule of the Liquor Control Commission do not restrict the issuance of a D permit to authorized applicants for such a permit for certain municipally owned airports; a municipal corporation, township, or county soldiers' memorial; a municipal corporation-, township, county, metropolitan park district, or state-owned golf course; the State Fairgrounds; Capitol Square; or certain zoological parks. application for a D permit for any of these locations is exempt from those population quota restrictions.
+But, current law also provides that these population quota restrictions as well as any population quota restrictions contained in any rule of the Liquor Control Commission do not restrict the issuance of a D permit to authorized applicants for such a permit for certain municipally owned airports; a municipal corporation, township, or county soldiers' memorial; a municipal corporation-, certain outdoor performing arts centers, certain publicly owned golf courses, certain ski areas, and national professional sports museums may be issued a D-6 permit without approval in a Sunday sales local option election.

+township-, county-, metropolitan park district-, or state-owned golf course; the State Fairgrounds; Capitol Square; or certain zoological parks.
+Thus, an application for a D permit for any of these locations is exempt from those population quota restrictions.

-Changes made by the act
+Changes proposed by the bill

-The act expands the list of exempt applicants by providing that the statutory population quota restrictions as well as any population quota restrictions contained in any rule of the Liquor Control Commission do not restrict the issuance of a D permit to applicants for all of part of the "Ohio Judicial Center," which is defined as the site of the Ohio Supreme Court and its grounds.
+The bill expands the list of exempt applicants by providing that the statutory population quota restrictions as well as any population quota restrictions contained in any rule of the Liquor Control Commission do not restrict the issuance of a D permit to applicants for all of part of the "Ohio Judicial Center," which is defined as the site of the Ohio Supreme Court and its grounds.
 Similar to the exemption provisions applicable to the State Fairgrounds and Capitol Square, the location of a D permit issued to the Ohio Judicial Center cannot be transferred.